Luis Caputo

-Luis Andrés Caputo (born 21 April 1965) is an Argentine economist who was Minister of Public Finances and President of the Central Bank of Argentina.
+Luis Andrés "Toto" Caputo (born 21 April 1965) is an Argentine economist who is the current Minister of Economy under Javier Milei's presidency, having assumed office on 10 December 2023.
+He previously served as Minister of Public Finances from 2017 to 2018 and President of the Central Bank of Argentina in 2018.

-Surprisingly, in the middle of a negotiation with the International Monetary Fund and internal policies, he presented his resignation as chief of the central bank and was replaced by the Secretary of Economic Policy of the Ministry of Treasury, Guido Sandleris.

-Caputo is classified as a pragmatist, with reflexes to react to market movements and will be remembered as the maker of financing during gradualism.

 Early life and education

 Caputo completed his primary and secondary studies at the catholic and bilingual La Salle College.
 He graduated with a degree in Economics from the University of Buenos Aires.

 His cousin, Nicolás Caputo, is a construction industry entrepreneur close to Mauricio Macri.

 Academics

-He has been Professor of Economics and Finance in the postgraduate course of the Pontifical Catholic University of Argentina.
+Caputo was a professor of economics and finance in the postgraduate course of the Pontifical Catholic University of Argentina.

 Finances

 Caputo served as Chief of Trading for Latin America at JP Morgan between 1994 and 1998, and he held the same position for Eastern Europe and Latin America at Deutsche Bank between 1998 and 2003.

-From that year until 2008 he was chairman of the Argentine branch of Deutsche Bank.
+From then until 2008, he was chairman of the Argentine branch of Deutsche Bank.